 Ethernet pseudowire without a control word might begin with a 5.
-However, the BIER approach meets the design goal of [RFC8296] to determine that the payload is IPv4, IPv6, or the header of a pseudowire packet with a control word, rather than being a payload belonging to a BIER or some other type of packet.
+However, the BIER approach meets the design goal of [RFC8296] to determine that the payload is IPv4, IPv6, or a packet with a header that includes a pseudowire control word.